opendocsg/slw-judgments-backfill/2012_SGHCR_18/report.md

 43     The inquiry, however, does not end here.
 S 6(2)(a) of the AA empowers the court to examine whether there are any “sufficient reason” why the matter should not be referred in accordance with the arbitration agreement.

-44     In _Cars & Cars Pte Ltd v Volkswagen AG and anor_ [2010] 1 SLR 625 (“ _Cars & Cars_ ”) at [48], the High Court noted that while multiplicity of proceedings is not wholly decisive, it is a strong factor for refusing a stay.
+44     In _Cars & Cars Pte Ltd v Volkswagen AG and anor_ <span class="citation">[2010] 1 SLR 625</span> (“ _Cars & Cars_ ”) at [48], the High Court noted that while multiplicity of proceedings is not wholly decisive, it is a strong factor for refusing a stay.
 The court went on to make the following observations at [48]:

  The question then is, what grounds could justify granting or refusing a stay where there is risk of multiplicity of proceedings.
 I would venture to suggest that one such ground is that parties should normally be held to their contractual agreements (see also Taunton-Collins v Cromie [1964] 1 WLR 633 at 637).
 A risk of multiplicity of proceedings alone will not automatically mean that a stay must be granted or denied, especially when parties have by contractual agreement deliberately arranged their dispute resolution procedures in such a fashion that almost inevitably such risks would materialise.
 Another ground on which a stay could be granted or denied despite the presence of risk of multiplicity of proceedings is when the needs of justice outweigh the risk of multiplicity.
 Therefore, in Yee Hong Pte Ltd v Tan Chye Hee Andrew[2005] 4 SLR(R) 398 at [43], the learned judge stayed proceedings in favour of arbitration despite the risk of multiplicity of proceedings because the judge found that "justice would be best served if the three parties proceeded to determine their respective claims, defences and counterclaims if any".